umbraco/UmbracoDocs/Reference/Management/Models/Content-v9.md

 versionFrom: 9.0.0
 verified-against: rc001
 meta.Title: "Content Model"
-meta.Description: The Content class represents a single item in the content tree, its values are fetched directly from the database, not from the cache.
+meta.Description: "The Content class represents a single item in the content tree, its values are fetched directly from the database, not from the cache."
 ---

 # Content